gatk-workflows/broad-prod-wgs-germline-snps-indels/README.md

 # prod-wgs-germline-snps-indels
+**IMPORTANT NOTE!
+The PairedSingleSample workflow in this repo is outdated and is no longer being used in production at Broad.
+For the latest production version please visit the [five-dollar-genome-analysis-pipeline](https://github.com/gatk-workflows/five-dollar-genome-analysis-pipeline/tree/master) repo.**

 ### Purpose :
-Workflows used in production at Broad for germline short variant discovery in WGS data.
+Workflows used for germline short variant discovery in WGS data.

 ### PairedSingleSampleWF :
 This WDL pipeline implements data pre-processing and initial variant calling (GVCF